 Jury Duty Scam Alert.
-Please read this page.
+Please read.

 Welcome to Jury Service for Elmore County, Idaho.